How to Learn the Periodic Table: Best Tips & Techniques

 🎓 How to Learn the Periodic Table of Elements: Ultimate Guide

 For an unprepared student, the periodic table is full of confusing symbols and numbers.
-It even looks terrifying at first glance.
-However, you don’t have to worry—our tips will help you quickly memorize all 118 elements!
+It may even look terrifying at first glance!
+You don’t have to worry—our tips will help you quickly memorize all 118 elements.

 Top 5 Mnemonic Devices